 Print-and-Play Tabletop Gaming

 Sometime in late 2019 i discovered the semi-underground phenomenon known as "print-and-play," a.k.a.
 PnP, tabletop games.
 In short, PnP games are distributed in electronic form, typically PDF, and are intended to be printed out and assembled oneself.
 Some require additional components which cannot be distributed electronically, e.g. dice and tokens with which to track things are common.
-As of late 2023 i've assembled well more than three dozen PnP games and have gotten reasonably proficient at it, though there are levels of professionalism i cannot possibly reach due to cost of the materials and my personal aversions to some materials (namely aerosol glues, which are excellent for homemade cards). (i exclusively use glue sticks and they work just fine.)
+As of late 2023 i've assembled well more than three dozen PnP games and have gotten reasonably proficient at it, though there are levels of professionalism i cannot possibly reach due to cost of the materials and my personal aversions to some materials (namely aerosol glues, which are excellent for homemade cards). (i exclusively use glue sticks and they work just fine, with one significant caveat noted below.)

-Rather than print at home, i almost invariably send PnP titles off to an online printing service, posting them in batches of 200-400 pages or so to reduce the cost significantly (10-13 cents per page, including shipping, is typical, though it can be as high as 15 cents for smaller batches).
+Rather than print at home, i almost invariably send PnP titles off to an online printing service, posting them in batches of 200-400 pages or so to reduce the cost significantly (12-15 cents per page, including shipping, is typical).
+(Sidebar: "printing service," in this context, means a run-of-the-mill printing service, not one which specializes in gaming materials.)
 Though i prefer paper weights of around 220-230gsm, those are not always an option, and sometimes have to fall back to 170-200gsm.
 250gsm is kinda nice, though i'm somewhat torn on whether its extra thickness is a blessing or a curse.
 Once the printouts arrive, the work of gluing together the fronts and backs of cards, and similar aspects of construction, begins.

 Resources